curl/curl/docs/cmdline-opts/ech.md

 ## "true"

-Attempt ECH if possible, but don't fail if ECH is not attempted.
+Attempt ECH if possible, but do not fail if ECH is not attempted.
 (The connection fails if ECH is attempted but fails.)

 ## "hard"